-- A. In determining whether a jurisdiction is one which does not adopt, or insufficiently adopts, the FATF Recommendations, or may otherwise pose a higher risk, licensees should consider, among other things: - (a) any relevant notification issued to licensees by the Registrar; - (b) whether the jurisdiction is subject to sanctions, embargoes or similar measures issued by, for example, the United Nations.
+- A. In determining which jurisdictions are identified by the FATF as having strategic AML/CTF deficiencies, or may otherwise pose a higher risk, licensees should consider, among other things: - (a) any relevant notification issued to licensees by the Registrar; - (b) whether the jurisdiction is subject to sanctions, embargoes or similar measures issued by, for example, the United Nations.
 In addition, in some circumstances where a jurisdiction is subject to sanctions or measures similar to those issued by bodies such as the United Nations, but which may not be universally recognised, the sanctions or measures may still be given credence by a licensee because of the standing of the issuer and the nature of the measures; - (c) whether the jurisdiction is identified by credible sources as lacking appropriate AML/CTF laws, regulations and other measures; - (d) whether the jurisdiction is identified by credible sources as providing funding or support for terrorist activities and has designated terrorist organisations operating within it; and - (e) whether the jurisdiction is identified by credible sources as having significant levels of corruption, or other criminal activity. - B. "Credible sources" refers to well-known bodies that generally are regarded as reputable and that make information produced by them publicly and widely available.
-In addition to the FATF and similar regional bodies, such sources may include, but are not limited to, supra-national or international bodies such as the International Monetary Fund, and the Egmont Group of Financial Intelligence Units, as well as relevant national government bodies and nongovernment organisations.
+In addition to the FATF and similar regional bodies, such sources may include, but are not limited to, supra-national or international bodies such as the International Monetary Fund, and the Egmont Group of Financial Intelligence Units, as well as relevant national government bodies and non-government organisations.
 The information provided by these credible sources does not have the effect of law or regulation and should not be viewed as an automatic determination that a jurisdiction is of higher risk.